Necessity is the mother of invention.Plato

 - 1st Place at the BHP Billiton Foundation Science and Engineering Awards

-In Ms. Butson’s patent portfolio there are 6 patents globally and all the patents belong to unique patent families.
-She is an individual inventor of all 6 core patents.
-She invented an ultraviolet radiation sticker that measures the solar UV exposure required to sanitize drinking water, and a smart shield to protect women undergoing radiotherapy against excess radiation.
+Ms. Butson’s patent portfolio has six patents globally, all belonging to unique patent families.
+She is an individual inventor of all six core patents.
+She invented an ultraviolet radiation sticker that measures the solar UV exposure required to sanitize drinking water and a smart shield to protect women undergoing radiotherapy against excess radiation.

 Source – Good News Network